 Small and Mid-Size Agencies

-Choosing an agency like Canny with a dedicated Account Manager and multiple designers and developers can help ensure deadlines are met, and nothing is missed along the way.
+Choosing an agency like Canny with multiple designers and developers can help ensure deadlines are met, and nothing is missed along the way.

 If you’re given any sort of marketing budget to work with, then a small or mid-size agency is probably the best choice for you.